 For thousands of years, people around the world have used vinegar for medicinal purposes.
 Today, scientists have only just begun investigating the possible uses of ACV for the treatment of skin conditions such as:

-A 2018 research study found that ACV can be used to effectively treat infections caused by several common strains of bacteria.
+A found that ACV can be used to effectively treat infections caused by several common strains of bacteria.
 However, more research is needed before doctors can recommend ACV treatments to their patients.